 - An independent expenditure is an "expenditure to support or oppose the nomination or election of one or more clearly identified candidates" that is made without consulting or coordinating with the candidate or campaign being supported or the opponent of the candidate whom the expenditure opposes.
-N.C.G.S. § 163-278.6(9a). - An individual or entity spending more than \$100 on an independent expenditure must report to the State Board of Elections as described below, unless that person already is required to file reports due to some other reasons (e.g., because the entity is a PAC registered with the state.
-The report must identify: - The name, address and telephone number of the recipient of each expenditure; - The full name of the candidate affected by each expenditure: - Whether the candidate was supported or opposed by the expenditure; - Date and amount of the expenditure; - Each contribution over \$100 that was given to the entity for the purpose of supporting the expenditure being reported;
+N.C.G.S. § 163-278.6(9a); N.C.G.S. § 163A-1411(53). - An individual or entity spending more than \$100 on an independent expenditure must report to the State Board of Elections as described below, unless that person already is required to file reports due to some other reasons (e.g., because the entity is a PAC registered with the state).
+The report must identify: - o Name, address and telephone number of the recipient of each expenditure; - o Full name of the candidate affected by each expenditure; - o Whether the candidate was supported or opposed by the expenditure; - o Date and amount of the expenditure; - Each contribution over \$100 that was given to the entity for the purpose of supporting the expenditure being reported;

-N.C.G.S. § 163-278.12.
+N.C.G.S. § 163-278.12; N.C.G.S. § 163A-1423.